Skip to content

 For a better search quality, it's advised for lexical search to define the language of the field: this way Nixiesearch will use a Lucene language-specific analyzer.
 By default, the StandardAnalyzer is used.

-To use an embedding-based semantic search, mark a text field as search: semantic and optionally define an embedding model to use:
+To use an embedding-based semantic search, mark a text field as search.type: semantic and define an embedding model to use:

 schema: